Reviews of The Transformers (1984) and related work

 Around this time, a Japanese toy company called Takara Tomy was enjoying success in Japan with several lines of transforming robot toys, including Diaclone and Microman.
 Spying opportunity with this new deregulation effectively allowing children’s television shows to act as commercials for toys, American toy giant Hasbro licensed both of these toy lines into a new American brand known as The Transformers, and sped into production a cartoon to promote the new toy line, which premiered in September 1984.

 The result was this quickly syndicated “late” Saturday morning cartoon.
 There are strong post-Valkyrie mecha influences, though the robots are only vehicles when they aren’t in their humanoid forms.
 There’s more and more five-piece gattai action (“Form Defensor!”) as the show continues.
-The series was both animated in and aired with alterations in Japan, but creative control was apparently American so it should not be considered anime.
+The series was both animated in and aired with alterations in Japan, but creative control was apparently American.

-The first stories are outlandish kiddie fare with bogus units of measurement, but there are gradual efforts at discipline down the line.
-For example, while the Autobots are able to build five new Transformers on Earth during the first season, it is later established that building new Transformers cannot possibly be accomplished so simply.
+The first stories are outlandish kiddie fare with bogus units of measurement, but there are gradual efforts at discipline down the line, eventually approaching Star Trek: The Animated Series (1973).
+For example, while the Autobots are able to build five new Transformers on Earth during the first season, it is later established that building new Transformers that way cannot be done.
 A vague history of the war is eventually offered and there are some journeys to other parts of the galaxy (besides Earth and Cybertron), but of course it never reaches the standards of remotely good science fiction.
 No character has credible motives.
 The name “transformer” I assume was suggested by the type of passive electrical device that bridges two AC circuits without a direct connection.